 If you are also struggling form this Windows 10 BSOS (video_tdr_failure) Here some effective solutions you must apply.

 First of all Disconnect, all external devices include printer, scanner, external HDD.
-And restart Windows check if its started normally then one of the external device causing the problem for you.
+And restart Windows check if its started normally then one of the external devices causing the problem for you.

 Note: If due to this Windows 10 Blue screen error (video_tdr_failure) System frequently restarts at startup, don’t allow to perform any troubleshooting steps.
-That cause you need boot into safe mode, that start windows with minimum system requirements and allow to perform troubleshooting steps below.
+That cause you need boot into safe mode, which start windows with minimum system requirements and allows to perform the troubleshooting steps below.

 Update/reinstall graphics driver

-As discussed before, outdated, incompatible display (graphics) driver is the most common reason behind this BSOD.
-First Try updating the Graphics card drivers from device manager and check if it helps:
+As discussed before, an outdated, incompatible display (graphics) driver is the most common reason behind this BSOD.
+First Try updating the Graphics card drivers from the device manager and check if it helps:

 - Open run command by pressing Windows key + Rand type “devmgmt.msc” (without quotes) and hit Enter.